nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Updating Hours for All TAs in View: `hour`

-Updates the hour field to all TAs in the current list.
+You can add hours to all teaching assistants in the current list.

 Format: `hour HOUR`